-The SSEL is a list of private sector establishments with at least one employee developed and maintained by the Census Bureau.
+The SSEL is a list of private sector establishments with at least one employee that is developed and maintained by the Census Bureau.
 It is derived from administrative records.
 (Kreps, Slater and Plotkin, 1979) The SSEL is updated on a regular basis as administrative records become available.
-The MEPS-IC sample for each year was drawn from the SSEL available in the Spring of the following year.
-This frame contained businesses that existed at the beginning of the sample year and had been supplemented with business births received through the third quarter of that year.
+The MEPS-IC sample for each year is drawn from the SSEL available in the Spring of the following year.
+This frame contains businesses that existed at the beginning of the sample year and had been supplemented with business births received through the third quarter of that year.

-The Governments Division of the Census Bureau produces the Census of Governments every 5 years.
-The 1996 MEPS - IC sample was drawn from the 1992 Census of Governments; the 1997 MEPS - IC sample was drawn from the 1997 Census of Governments.
+The Governments Division of the Census Bureau produces the Census of Governments once every 5 years and the MEPS-IC survey samples are drawn from the most recently available version.
+The 1996 MEPS-IC sample was drawn from the 1992 Census of Governments; the 1997, 1998 and 1999 MEPS-IC samples were drawn from the 1997 Census of Governments.

-In addition to national estimates, the sample allocation and design of the IC list sample also support reliable state level estimates of establishment characteristics (for example, the percent of establishments that offer health insurance) and employee characteristics (for example, the percent of employees that enroll in health insurance plans) for forty (40) States.
-(For survey purposes, the District of Columbia was treated as a State.)
-Survey cost constraints prevent us from fielding a sufficient sample to make state estimates for all 50 States and the District of Columbia every year.
+In addition to national estimates, the sample allocation and design of the IC list sample also support reliable State level estimates of:

+• establishment characteristics (for example, the percent of establishments that offer health insurance),

+- employee characteristics (for example, the percent of employees that enroll in health insurance plans) for forty (40) States, and - premiums and employee contributions for those enrolled in employer-sponsored health insurance plans.

+Survey cost constraints prevent the fielding of a sufficiently large sample to support State estimates for all 50 States and the District of Columbia every year.
+(For survey purposes, the District of Columbia is treated as a State.)
 In 1996, estimates were made for the 40 most populous States.
-Beginning with 1997, the MEPS-IC sample began a rotation of the 20 least populated States so that every State will receive an adequate sample size to make state-level estimates at least once every four years.
+Beginning with 1997, the MEPS-IC sample began a rotation of the 20 least populated States so that every State will receive an adequate sample size to make State-level estimates at least once every four years.

-The planned rotation scheme for the twenty States affected are shown below.
-"X" indicates the year(s) for which State estimates will be made for that State.
+The rotation scheme implemented for the twenty States affected for survey years 1996 through 2000 are shown below.
+"X" indicates the year(s) for which State estimates have been or will be made for that State.

-1997 1998 1999 2000
+1996 1997 1998 1999 2000

-Arkansas X X X X
+Arkansas Х Х X Х X

-Mississippi X X X
+Mississippi Х Х Х X

-Utah X X X
+Utah Х X X X

-Nebraska X X

-Nevada X X

-West Virginia X X
+West Virginia Х X X

+Nebraska Х X Х X

-New Mexico X X
+New Mexico Х X X

-Maine X X
+Maine Х Х Х

+Nevada Х Х Х

+Hawaii Х Х Х

 New Hampshire X X

+Idaho X

-Rhode Island X X
+Rhode Island X Х

-Hawaii X X
+Montana Х

-Idaho X X
+South Dakota X

-District of Columbia X

 Delaware X

-Montana X

-South Dakota X

-North Dakota X
+North Dakota Х

-Vermont X
+Vermont Х

-Wyoming X

 Alaska X

+District of Columbia Х

+Wyoming Х